ryandoyle5401/Budgetr/Weekly Updates/Week 8 Status Update.md

 ### Issues - David

 ### Progress - Mitkumar
+1. I improved the frontend of the app and got it to how everyone wants its

 ### Issues - Mitkumar
+1. I didn't encounter any issues this week.
+It was a simple week. was just trying to do the front end as much as possible.

 ## Individual Goals for Next Week
 ### Ryan